Super Bowl LV halftime show

 The Super Bowl LV halftime show, officially known as the Pepsi Super Bowl LV Halftime Show, was the halftime entertainment of Super Bowl LV, and took place on February 7, 2021, at Raymond James Stadium in Tampa, Florida.
-It featured a performance by Canadian singer the Weeknd.
+It was headlined solely by Canadian singer-songwriter the Weeknd.
 The show was televised in the U.S. by CBS.

 Background

-On November 12, 2020, the selection of the Weeknd to headline the show was announced; marking the first time a Canadian solo artist headlined the Super Bowl halftime show.
-The performance was rumored to last for 24 minutes according to an interview the Weeknd had with Billboard on January 28, 2021.
+On November 12, 2020, the selection of the Weeknd to headline the show was announced, marking the first time a Canadian solo artist headlined the Super Bowl halftime show.
+The performance was initially rumored to last for 24 minutes, according to an interview the Weeknd had with Billboard on January 28, 2021.
 However, representatives for the singer-songwriter denied the rumor, stating that it would actually be "roughly 12–13 minutes long".
 When asked about preparations for the show, the Weeknd stated, "We've been really focusing on dialing in on the fans at home and making performances a cinematic experience, and we want to do that with the Super Bowl."
 He contributed $7 million to the halftime performance.